bobtelington/TCG-CSS-MTK/README.md

 pip install -r requirements.txt

 Usage

 Ensure your mod files and database (demo.db) are placed in the appropriate subfolders:

 Database/ for the SQLite database.

-Game Exports/ for reference models or textures.
+Game Exports/ for exported game files (Insert Nexus Link).

 Output/ for processed files.